 Would you like your Windows or Web Application application to output (report) data into Word, Excel, Powerpoint or Visio formats?

 Most people think of Visio as a tool that you work with manually to build diagrams, but it has the same sophisticated VBA backend as Excel and Word.
-This means you can automate anything, create templates, read and write database information, and display forms to the user to gather data (about a diagram).
+This means you can automate anything, create templates, read and write database information, interactively create diagrams, and display forms to the user to gather data (about a diagram).